huazzers/desma126/docs/syllabus.md

 ---

 ## Course Prerequisites
-* DESMA 24 Interactivity
+* DESMA 24 Motion
+* DESMA 101 Media Arts Introduction / DESMA 104 Design Futures

-We will revisit many of the same concepts covered in Interactivity, but using the C# scripting language and the Unity scripting API.
-If you haven’t taken DESMA 24, but have prior experience with Unity and C#, please let me know.
+This course will be heavy on C# scripting in Unity scripting API.
+If you haven't fulfilled the above pre-requisites but have **prior experience in either writing code or using the Unity game engine**, please let me know.

 ---